astrostake/discord-cosmos-validator-monitor/README.md

 5. Copy the generated URL and open it in your web browser.
 6. Choose the Discord server you wish to invite the bot to and click "Authorize".

-### 7. Sync Slash Commands

-After the bot is running and added to your server, you need to synchronize its slash commands.
-In any Discord channel where the bot has permission to send messages, type:

-`!sync`

-- Note: This command can only be executed by the bot's owner (the Discord account that created the bot application).

 ## 📋 Commands
 All bot commands are implemented as Discord slash commands, accessible by typing / in the chat and selecting from the suggestions.